jp-chl/66DaysOfK8s/challenge/week07/day45/README.md

 ## Creating secrets

-You can create secrets either in imperative or in declarative way.
+You can create secrets either in an imperative or in a declarative way.

 Imperatively, let's create a secret called ```my-secret-1``` with three fields (```secret1```, ```secret2``` and ```secret3```).